abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 }
 ```

-With this feature; newly created tenant with a specified connection string will have it's new database automatically created with all the tables and the initial seed data if available.
-Tenant management UI also has manually trigger for database creation & migration in case any problem occurs with automatic migration.
+With this feature; the newly created tenant with a specified connection string will have its new database automatically created with all the tables and the initial seed data if available.
+Tenant management UI also has a manual trigger for database creation & migration in case any problem occurs with automatic migration.

 ![apply-database-migrations](../../images/apply-database-migrations.png)

-> If you don't want to use Auto Migration for any microservice, delete the `OnPostApplicationInitialization` method of the *HttpApiHost* module and microservice specific *DatabaseMigrationChecker* file along with related *DataSeeder*.
+> If you don't want to use Auto Migration for any microservice, delete the `OnPostApplicationInitialization` method of the *HttpApiHost* module and microservice-specific *DatabaseMigrationChecker* file along with related *DataSeeder*.

 ## Database Migrator